dburles/mystical/readme.md

 const Component = () => <div css={{ backgroundColor: 'red.2' }}>...</div>;
 ```

-[Shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) that relate to edges of a box are also translated from the theme.
+CSS [Shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) that relate to edges of a box are also translated from the theme.
 Given the following example:

 ```js
 const theme = {